 11) Crossing the Border by Land from Lusaka, Zambia to Lilongwe, Malawi

 One of the many reasons why I love crossing borders by land is that it’s very cheap!
 I took the bus and traveled from Lusaka, Zambia to Lilongwe, Malawi for only $28!
 I thought it's only going to be between 9 and 10 hours ride but it turned out to be almost 14 hours of fun!
 I paid only 28$ for the bus ticket.
-The people in Malawi are really friendly and beautiful and I’ve met a lot of good people along the way.
+The people in Malawi are really friendly.
+I’ve met a lot of good people along the way.
 They are really beautiful too!

 12) Visiting Lake Malawi